sphinx-doc/sphinx/doc/man/sphinx-build.rst

 .. option:: -W, --fail-on-warning

    Turn warnings into errors.
-This means that the build stops at the first warning and ``sphinx-build`` exits with exit status 1.
+   This means that :program:`sphinx-build` exits with exit status 1 if any warnings are generated during the build.

    .. versionchanged:: 7.3
       Add ``--fail-on-warning`` long option.
+   .. versionchanged:: 8.1
+      :program:`sphinx-build` no longer exits on the first warning, but instead runs the entire build and exits with exit status 1 if any warnings were generated.
+      This behaviour was previously enabled with :option:`--keep-going`.

 .. option:: --keep-going